-The fatality rate in New York has been under 1.0 per 100M VMT since 2007.
-The number of fatalities and the fatality rate were on a downward trend at a time when many states were experiencing an increase.
-The number of serious injuries and serious injury rates were on a downward trend but increased in 2019.
-Some of the increase in serious injuries was due to a change in the MMUCC definition of serious injuries which was implemented in New York State at the end of 2018.
+The fatality rate in New York was under 1.0 in 2018 and has been below 1.0 per 100M VMT since 2007.
+The number of fatalities and the fatality rate have continued on a downward trend in New York at a time when many states are experiencing an increase.
+The number of serious injuries and the serious injury rates were on a downward trend but the annual numbers were up in 2019.